ooples/pine_script_docs/source/concepts/Repainting.rst

 Other types of behavior referred to as *repainting* include:

-- Plotting with a negative offset on past bars
+- Plotting with a negative offset on past bars.
 - Values recalculating differently on historical bars vs elapsed realtime bars.
   This can be caused by the fact that exchanges/brokers will sometimes make what are usually small adjustments to bar prices when generating the historical data prices for newly elapsed realtime bars.